Wheeler Centre Hot Desk Fellowships 2018

 - Payment of the $1000 stipend will be made in two parts – one payment of $500 to be made at the commencement of the fellowship, and one upon its completion and with the recipient’s submission of their work in progress, which will appear on the Wheeler Centre website.

 - The Wheeler Centre will endeavour to offer a fellowship to an applicant during the intake period they have requested, but cannot guarantee this.

-- The sample of writing must be supplied in PDF form, and must use the following naming convention: surname_initial_title.pdf
+- The sample of writing must be supplied in PDF form, should provide an example of your proposed project, and must use the following naming convention: surname_initial_title.pdf

-- Applications close at 5pm on Friday 10 March 2017.
-Late applications will not be considered for selection.
+- Applications close at 5.00 pm on Friday 9 March 2018 and late applications will not be considered for selection.

 - The selection panel’s decision is final.